 \section{Discussion}

-In this paper, we extend the Mann-Kendall test for trend to allow for measurement error and partial ties as defined here.
-That is, we propose that two values do not have to be exactly equal to be accounted as such but rather a $LRD$ is applied so that two values are considered equal if their difference is smaller than some value $d$.
-This provides flexibility for the Mann-Kendall test to allow for measurement error and/or incorporation of a meaningful interpretation of observed outcomes.
+In this paper, we propose the use of an extension of the Mann-Kendall test for trend to allow for measurement error and partial ties.
+That is, we propose that in the calculation of the Mann-Kendall test statistic any values between which the difference is considered not to be meaningful are interpreted as ties.
+In practice an $LRD$ is applied such that in case the difference between two values is less than some value $d$ these values are considered equal.
+This allows the Mann-Kendall test to account for measurement error and/or meaningful differences between observed outcomes.
 The idea of partial ties could essentially be extended to any rank-based test, even though this is beyond the scope of the present manuscript.

-We derive a formula for the variance of the extended statistic and provide analytical results for a class of contiguous alternatives.
-We also demonstrated the behavior of the test in the presence of a linear or quadratic trend with normally or uniformly distributed errors via a simulation study.
-The operational characteristics of the extended Mann-Kendall test are appealing compared to the conventional Mann-Kendall test, as the extended test increases power while retaining the type I error to nominal levels.
+We derived a formula for the variance of the extended statistic and provide analytical results for a class of contiguous alternatives.
+In addition, we demonstrated the behavior of the test in the presence of a linear or quadratic trend with normally or uniformly distributed errors via a simulation study.
+The operational characteristics of the extended Mann-Kendall test are appealing compared to the conventional Mann-Kendall test as the extended test increases power while retaining the type I error to nominal levels.

-We demonstrate that for small $d$, there is (asymptotically) a marginal gain in power for the class of contiguous alternatives studied here.
+We demonstrated that for small $d$ there is (asymptotically) a marginal gain in power for the class of contiguous alternatives studied.
 This gain is shown to be a function of the error variance when the errors are normally distributed.
-Via simulation we explore linear and quadratic alternatives for normal and uniform errors, and we show that there can be substantial increase in power for the case of uniformly distributed errors.
-Our main conclusion is that the extended test will be useful once a user has a substantial understanding of the data generating mechanism and the measurement error.
+Via simulation we explored linear and quadratic alternatives for normal and uniform errors, and showed that there can be a substantial increase in power in case distributed errors follow a uniform distribution.
+Our main conclusion is that the extended test will be useful once a user has a good understanding of the data generating mechanism and measurement error.